Stone Days is a diary of days. All kinds of days: good days, bad days, on days, off days, slow days, stone days.

 Using the 365 “stone drawings” as my vocabulary, I began to sort, count, print, layer, cut, sew and paint.
 I wrote and rewrote the stones into layered collage drawings, quilts, and wall relief works.

-This body of work saw its most comprehensive exhibition in Barbara Todd - Teaching a Stone to Talk at the Tom Thomson Gallery in Owen Sound, Ontario in 2012, only a thirty-minute drive from my grandparents’ cottage.
+This body of work saw its most comprehensive exhibition in Barbara Todd: Teaching a Stone to Talk at the Tom Thomson Gallery in Owen Sound, Ontario in 2012, only a 30-minute drive from my grandparents’ cottage.
 The title of the exhibition is after the short story by Annie Dillard.
 The title was used with permission.